metrom-xyz/contracts/CONTRIBUTING.md

 ## Pre-commit hooks

-In order to reduce the ability to make mistakes to the minimum and maximize consistency, pre-commit hooks are enabled to both run all the available tests (through the same command used in the GH actions) and to lint the commit message through `husky` and `@commitlint/config-conventional`.
+In order to reduce the mistakes risk to the minimum and maximize consistency, pre-commit hooks are enabled to both run all the available tests (through the same command used in the GH actions) and to lint the commit message through `husky` and `@commitlint/config-conventional`.

 Please have a look at the supported formats by checking [this](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional)